 Boundaries: The Eaton Centre is located between Dundas and Queen streets on Yonge Street, adjacent to Yonge-Dundas Square.

 The Beach (previously and still popularly known as "the Beaches") is an east-end Toronto neighborhood that boasts a long stretch of waterfront.
 Stroll the boardwalk, hang out on the beach, or shop or dine at one of the many fine, trendy establishments.

 Boundaries: The heart of the Beach is between Queen Street and the water but officially runs north to Kingston Road.

-Other highlights include the Riverdale Farm and the Necropolis Cemetery, which dates back to the 1850s.
+Other highlights of Cabbagetown include the Riverdale Farm and the Necropolis Cemetery, which dates back to the 1850s.

 Known also as Greektown, the Danforth has more to offer than just fine souvlaki.
-This cosmopolitan community provides many services to the gentrified yuppie Riverdale neighbourhood and thus offers excellent restaurants, pubs, organic and natural foods and more.
+This cosmopolitan community provides many services to the gentrified yuppie Riverdale neighborhood and thus offers excellent restaurants, pubs, and organic and natural foods.

-Boundaries: The heart of the Danforth is between Pape and Logan on Danforth Ave.
-Well over an hour to walk to, the Danforth is accessible by Queen streetcar and then 20 minute walk or subway to Woodbine or Main Street stations.
+Boundaries: The heart of the Danforth is between Pape and Logan on Danforth Avenue.
+The Danforth is accessible by Queen streetcar followed by a 20-minute walk or subway to Woodbine or Main Street stations.

 Surrounded by tall buildings and bustling with businessmen and women on their way to work, the Financial District is the financial center of Canada and has a rich history and architecture.